AMBOSS vs. UWorld: Which is a Better USMLE Resource?

 Additional Features

-As we’ll see below, UWorld’s strength is its QBank, and it knows it.
+As we’ll see below, UWorld’s strength is its QBank.
 Although the UWorld website touts additional features such as “notes,” “flashcards” and “in-depth explanations,” these are really just extensions of the QBank.
 Beyond those things, UWorld doesn’t really have any other features to speak of.
+Although, UWorld does have self assessments to prepare for the real exam with.
+These exams are a great way to do even more NBME style questions while getting a good idea of how well you’ll perform on the true exam.

 Beyond that, AMBOSS also offers pre-designed “study plans” for USMLE Step 1, USMLE Step 2, USMLE Step 3, and clinical clerkships and subspecialties.
-(The clinical clerkship study plans are one area where AMBOSS really shines.)
-These study plans pair high-yield articles with relevant practice questions, and I am increasingly implementing these with my own students.
+(The clinical clerkship study plans are one area where AMBOSS really shines).
+These study plans pair high-yield articles with relevant practice questions which is a great way to incorporate active learning into your study routine.

 Even when you get down to the level of individual questions, AMBOSS still has additional features to offer.
 On each question, for instance, you can press the “Key Info” tab to reveal highlighting under the most important details in the vignette.
 You can also ask for an “Attending Tip,” which will give you a little extra information to try and help you get the question right.
 These features are particularly important for students who are not used to taking standardized, multiple-choice exams and are still honing their test-taking skills.

 Finally, AMBOSS gives you more control over your question blocks.
-Not only can you choose how difficult your questions should be (questions are rated as 1 through 5 hammers, with 5 being the hardest), but you can search for questions on specific topics and make a block out of them.
-Inexplicably, UWorld still does not offer this feature in a straightforward way.
+Not only can you choose how difficult your questions should be (questions are rated as 1 through 5 hammers, with 5 being the hardest), but you can search for questions on specific topics and make a block out of them. still does not offer this feature in a straightforward way.
+On UWorld though, you can make filtered blocks by subject or system and do targeted questions in that way.

 AMBOSS vs. UWorld: Similarity to USMLE-style Questions

 So far, AMBOSS has either tied or outperformed UWorld in each of the categories that we’ve examined.
-In some ways, however, this category–similarity to USMLE-style questions–is the most important of all.
-After all, if you wanted to become a great free throw shooter, you could read article after article about free throw shooting, watch videos on it, and do thousands of flash cards–or you could just shoot a bunch of free throws.
+In some ways, however, this category is the most important of all.

 In this area, UWorld remains the gold standard.
-Although they are often longer than the average NBME question, UWorld questions do the best job of capturing the sound and style that you’ll encounter on test day.
+Although they are often longer than the average NBME questions, UWorld questions capture the sound and style that you’ll encounter on test day.
 They always contain all the information you need to answer the question, without necessarily giving things away.
-For students who just want to practice high-volume questions in a way that will prepare them best for their desired exam–no frills attached–UWorld still reigns supreme.
+For students who just want to practice high-volume questions in a way that will prepare them best for their desired exam with no frills attached, UWorld still reigns supreme.

 Conclusion

-Technically, AMBOSS wins our little AMBOSS vs. UWorld challenge.
-In the end, though, both UWorld and AMBOSS are excellent resources.
-I encourage my students to use both of them, and I would encourage you to consider doing the same.
+UWorld and AMBOSS are excellent resources.
 If you would prefer to choose just one, however, try the UWorld Demo and the AMBOSS 5-day free trial and go with the one you like best.
 You can’t go wrong!

 When making your choice, consider personalized tutoring.
 Our expert tutors can help you create an effective study plan, refine your test-taking strategy, and motivate you for success on your board exam.

 Schedule your complimentary consultation today to discover how we can support you on your path to board exam success!
-Or, ask our tutors any and all of your USMLE questions on our newly created r/ask_a_USMLE_tutor subreddit!
-Join us now at r/ask_a_usmle_tutor!
+Or, ask our tutors any and all of your USMLE questions on our r/ask_a_USMLE_tutor subreddit!

 Looking for a tailored Step 1 schedule?
 Consider checking out our 10-Week Step 1 schedule or our 5-week Step 1 schedule to kickstart your journey towards Step 1 success!